 Portfolio Placement Information

-We use portfolios to decide the proper placement in a Writing or Writing Intensive course for students who are bringing in credit for ENGL 101 (for example, AP or IB scores or transfer credits from dual enrollment or other college experience).
+We use the writing portfolio to decide the proper placement in a writing or writing-intensive course for students who are bringing in credit for ENGL 101 (e.g., AP scores, IB scores or transfer credits from dual enrollment or other college experience).

 Do I need to submit a portfolio?